 No Bake Keto Cheesecake

-How to make a keto cheesecake
+How do you make a no bake keto cheesecake?

 - Coconut oil- Helps the no bake cheesecake hold shape, once firm.
 Use refined coconut oil, to avoid any coconut flavor.